 Here's an example of a sentence the ACT might give you:

-One of the binders are red.
+One of the staplers are blue.

-The rule of thumb you need to remember here is that the subject is NEVER in a prepositional phrase.
+The rule of thumb you need to remember here is that the subject is NEVER found in a prepositional phrase.

 Thus, the correct sentence looks like this:

-One of the binders is red.
+One of the staplers is blue.

-The reason this is tricky is that if we rely on our ears, we hear “binders are” and that seems right.
+The reason this is sneaky is that if we rely on our ears, we hear “staplers are” and that seems right.
 That’s exactly what the ACT wants you to hear, and to think.
 That’s why they make sure that the noun at the end of the prepositional phrase does NOT match the number of the real subject—the one they’re trying to hide.
 In other words, if the real subject is singular, the noun at the end of the prepositional phrase will likely be plural, and vice versa.

 Some clauses can stand on their own.
-I call these “independent clauses” or “complete clauses.”
+I call these “independent clauses” or “complete clauses”:

 Then again, some clauses CANNOT stand on their own.
 They become fragments when you remove the second clause.
-I refer to these as either “dependent clauses” or “incomplete clauses.”
+I refer to these as either “dependent clauses” or “incomplete clauses”:

 There are several acceptable ways to combine two complete clauses, as well as several acceptable ways to combine an independent/complete clause with a dependent/incomplete clause.
 However, here’s what can NEVER happen, and what the ACT loves to try to trick you with: